Solving Rearrangement Puzzles using Path Defragmentation in Factored State Spaces: Factored State Space

 To plan in factored state spaces requires the implementation of three functionalities which are crucial for planning: interpolation, goal constraint, and cost.

-\paragraph{Interpolation} Using a standard linear interpolation between two states would interpolate in all dimensions thereby moving all objects simultaneously.
-To only move one factor at a time, we develop a Manhattan-like interpolation method, which is depicted in \mf{alg:groupinterpolate}.
+\paragraph{Interpolation} A linear interpolation between two states would interpolate in all dimensions thereby moving objects simultaneously.
+To only move one factor at a time, we develop a Manhattan-like interpolation method applicable with arbitrary factor state spaces, which is depicted in \mf{alg:groupinterpolate}.
 This method interpolates a path between two states $\xfrom$ and $\xto$ by using an interpolation parameter $t \in [0,1]$, and an ordering of factor spaces\footnote{In our evaluations, we use a random ordering, since we found no significant influence on performance for different orderings.}.
-As output, we return a state $\xout$ at distance $t$ between $\xfrom$ and $\xout$.
+As output, we return a state $\xout$ at distance $t$ between $\xfrom$ and $\xto$.
 This methods works by first computing the individual distances between $\xfrom$ and $\xto$ when \emph{projected} onto each factor (Line 1).
-We then find the factor $\tindex$ where the interpolation variable $t$ lies (Line 2).
+We then find the factor space $\tindex$ where the interpolation variable $t$ lies (Line 2).
 As an example, let us assume we have two factors with distances $1$ and $3$, and total distance $4$.
 In the first step, we normalize them to $\frac{1}{4}$ and $\frac{3}{4}$.
 If $t<\frac{1}{4}$, we select the first factor.
 If $t \geq \frac{1}{4}$, we select the second factor.

 All factor spaces before $\tindex$ are fully interpolated and set to the corresponding values of $\xto$ (Line 4--6).
-Finally, we do a linear interpolation in the factor $\factor_{\tindex}$ (Line 8--9), set factors after $\tindex$ to the $\xfrom$ values (Line 10--11), and return $\xout$ (Line 12).
+Then, we call the intrinsic interpolation function of the selected factor $F_{\tindex}$ and change its corresponding indices in $\xout$ (Line 8).
+Finally, we set the factors after $\tindex$ to the $\xfrom$ values (Line 9--10), and return $\xout$ (Line 11).

 \paragraph{Goal} Next, we define a goal constraint by taking all joints into account which have a designated goal position.
 We call this set the goal-indices $G_{I_G}$.
 To take joint positions into account, we use a goal state $x^g$ which is only defined for indices in $G_{I_G}$.
 All other indices are freely-chooseable and can be randomly sampled.
 For such a partial state $x^g$ we represent an \emph{$\epsilon$-goal region} $X_G$ as